 Many of activists that successfully campaigned for women’s right to drive (#Women2Drive) have been arrested in Saudi Arabia, including Loujain al-Hathloul, Iman al-Nafjan and Aziza al-Yousef.
-This comes just weeks before the driving ban is due to be lifted, in what should be an historic moment for women’s rights in the country.
+This is despite the fact that the driving ban itself has been lifted.

-Despite these activists being instrumental in lifting the ban, the crown prince Mohammad Bin Salman is now claiming credit for it – showcasing it as one of his “visionary reformist policies’’, despite arresting the very women who were instrumental in the campaign.
+The crown prince Mohammad Bin Salman is now claiming credit for it – showcasing it as one of his ‘’visionary reformist policies’’, despite arresting the very women who were instrumental in the campaign.

 These peaceful women’s rights activists may face up to 20 years in jail for their work on women’s rights in Saudi Arabia.

-There is still time to act – the activists have not yet been charged.
-Write to the Saudi Arabian embassy and call for the immediate release of the activists.
+Write to the Saudi Arabian embassy and call for the immediate release of all human rights defenders.